coffezilla/coffezilla/README.md

 - 🎨 Before becoming a developer, I worked as a Web Designer specializing in UX/UI.
 I have experience creating highly effective interfaces using usability principles.
 - 💸 I am currently employed at a financial technology company (called M3 Lending) in the Peer-to-Peer lending market (a fintech Start Up), while also maintaining personal projects and colaborating with others.
 - 🎯 My goal is to deepen my knowledge in Rails, Microservices, and Infrastructure to better support my team as a senior developer and tech lead.
-- 📚 Fun Fact: I'm a fan of Dan Brown's books and Souls games! 😄
+- 📚 Fun Fact: I'm a book lover and a Souls-Like games fan! 😄

 ## Current active projects
 - meLead: A web app to manage leads from paid marketing campaigns for a sells team